laurenriffe/Riffe-Python-Portfolio/README.md

 # Riffe-Python-Portfolio

 This repository will encompass all my completed coding projects.
 Organized by folders and a short description for each project, I will showcase data analysis skills and Python proficiency.
 ---
+## How This Portfolio is Structured
+This portfolio showcases my data analysis and Python proficiency through multiple projects.
+The **Pet Finder Project** demonstrates my ability to build interactive web applications using Streamlit, while the **Tidy Data Project** highlights my skills in data cleaning, structuring, and visualization.
+Each project contributes to a well-rounded coding portfolio that reflects my growing expertise in Python programming and data analysis.

 # Pet Finder Project